Review of The Big Sleep

 One of the most interesting aspects of the novel is the multiple mysteries.
 There is the surface scenario of Marlowe trying to put an end to Carmen being blackmailed.
 While this would be enough for any good detective yarn, there is also the unsolved case of Vivian’s missing husband.
-Though he is never asked to look into it, most people assume this is the real case Marlowe is investigating and treat him differently because of it.
-In time Marlowe gets caught up in this case too, though it appears to be barely related to the case involving the blackmailer.
+Though he is never asked to look into it, most people assume this is the real case Marlowe is investigating and treat him differently because of it, including other criminals and the police.
+In time Marlowe gets caught up in this case too, though it appears to be barely related to the original case involving the blackmailer.

 On the weak side, the text has several instances of stumbling prose or repetitions of words close together that cannot be dismissed as the narrative voice or as a part of the author’s style.
 Likewise, since Marlowe and his thoughts are closely guarded even from the reader the text is occasionally required to explain certain events in long expositional dialogues.